creeperbit/woo-tabs-accordion/readme.md

-# WooCommerce Tabs Accordions
+# WooCommerce Tabs Accordion

-WooCommerce Tabs Accordions would help you to easily convert your woocommerce product page tabs to accordions.
+WooCommerce Tabs Accordion would help you to easily convert your woocommerce product page tabs into an accordion.

 It gives your customers a better experience by giving you powerful tools to customize accordion styles.